martyearthy/teslareplay/README.md

 ### High-Level Architecture
 Tesla Replay is intentionally “no build step”: **vanilla HTML/CSS/JS** with Web APIs.

-There are three major subsystems:
+The app is organized around a few major subsystems:

 1. **Playback + telemetry (single MP4)**
    - Parses an MP4 into frames with timestamps and attached SEI